ordermentum/sundial/README.md

 * Checked boxes mean the feature is supported
 * Unchecked means feature is not supported but will be in future releases
 * N/A means the feature is not applicable for the RRule type per the spec
-* Not supported means the feature will not be support at present by this library
+* N/S means the feature will not be support at present by this library